Is A Free Psychologist Real? Online Therapy For Mental Health

 There are many self-help books available.
 Books covering a wide range of mental health issues offer resources for many disorders.
 There may be endless approaches to understanding mental health in the self-help genre.

 You can read everything from accounts that describe an individual's journey with mental illness to books about changing thinking patterns and lifestyles.
-Therapy-based books written by actual therapists are also available and can walk you through basic treatment plans.
+Therapy-based books written by actual psychotherapists are also available and can walk you through basic treatment plans.

 Free online support

 The internet has many valuable resources if you’re looking for a free online therapist, including online therapy platforms like Therapy Aid Coalition.
-However, some online therapy platforms work better than others.
+However, some online psychotherapy platforms work better than others.
 Consider carefully researching a counselor's or psychologist's qualifications and the mental health resources delivered by free online counseling services before signing up.

 Suppose you are comfortable receiving support with your concerns from someone less qualified.
 In that case, there are online support communities for mental health disorders where you can find friendship, resources, and encouragement that may lead to better mental health.